neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ### Parameters

 Functions can accept parameters.
 Parameters can be used like predefined variables inside the function body.
-When declaring a function we are free to choose a name for the parameters , but descriptive, short names should be chosen.
+When declaring a function we are free to choose a name for the parameters, but descriptive, short names should be chosen.

 ```js